danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 While the above works well and is probably enough for most needs, it's actually not enough if you need to detect drag gestures.
 For instance, my [KeyboardKit]({{page.keyboardkit}}) library needs buttons to be able to handle a wide variety of gestures and transition to dragging when a button presents a callout with secondary actions.

-I therefore decided to improve the solution above further to also handle drag operations, which turned out to be way more compolicated than I could first expect.
+I therefore decided to improve the solution above to also handle drag gestures.
+This turned out to be way more compolicated than I could first expect.
 For instance, we can't apply the drag gesture directly to the `Button`, but must instead apply it to the button content view:

 ```swift
 Button(action: releaseAction) {